 - Have one or more thermometers in place, at different spots of your oven, to find out if the temperature is constant and accurate.
 But make sure to have at least one thermometer in there.
 Home ovens are not great at keeping the temperature you set it to, and there’s no way of knowing what the actual temperature is in there if you don’t have a thermometer.

 - Find out, by experimenting, where is the best spot to bake the macarons, it’s usually the middle of the oven, however, my old oven used to be better to bake macarons on one of the lowest levels.
 This is something you will find out only through trying for yourself.
 Make sure you try with the same batch, so you don’t have other issues that may have occurred during other stages.

 - Find out which temperature works best for your oven, and for the method you bake.
 For me it’s 325F, using the Swiss method.
-And I usually bake my macarons for 18-20 minutes.
+And I usually bake my macarons for 15 to 20 minutes.

-- If you have a convection oven, consider turning the temperature down a bit, and baking the macarons for less time.
+- If you have a convection oven, consider turning the temperature down a bit (by 10%), and baking the macarons for less time.